Yan Gomes Player Props: Cubs vs. Dodgers

 Yan Gomes At The Plate

+- He has hit a long ball in two of eight games played this year, and in 9.7% of his plate appearances.

+- In five games this season, Gomes has picked up an RBI, with more than one RBI once.

-- In three of seven games this year, Gomes has picked up at least one hit, including one game with multiple hits.
+- In three of eight games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.